1952 SWDFL SEASON RESULTS

 Griffith: P O'Connell 4, J Kloot 2, E Feltwell 2, L Smith 2, L Crump

-Best: Coolamon: R Inch, J Pattison, B Pattison, R Breust, L Armstrong, P Curtis
+Best players: Coolamon: R Inch, J Pattison, B Pattison, R Breust, L Armstrong, P Curtis

 Griffith: J Kloot, T Roulent, C O'Brien, J Luhrs, V Ledwidge, P O'Connell

-Match report: The dour defence of both teams was the predominating feature of the game at Coolamon on Sunday, when Griffith and Coolamon contested a hard fought rugged game, with final honours going to Griffith by 53 points.
+hard-fought rugged game, with final honours going to Griffith by 53 points.
 After a hard, unsystematic first half, with the pacey Coolamon eighteen crowding the play and unsettling the more experienced and talented Griffith combination, Griffith unleashed a vigorous onslaught in the third term, and in a brilliant burst of non-stop football raced away to a commanding lead.
-The fast, youthful Coolamon team faded under pressure, and although the battled on gamely to the finish, never really endangered the Griffith lead.
+The fast, youthful Coolamon team faded under pressure, and although they battled on gamely to the finish, never really endangered the Griffith lead.

-Reserves R2 (Sat): Griffith 11.25 (91) d Yanco 3.5 (23)
+Reserves R2 (Sat): Griffith 11.25 (91) def Yanco 3.5 (23)

 Round 5 - Sunday May 18, 1952 at Leeton Showground 2.45pm